ellereeeee/blog-posts/2017-12-11 The Beginner's Guide to ReactJS part 1.md

 </script>
 ```

-First, we create a div with the id "root" with html.
+First, we create a div with the id "root" with HTML.
 Then we write in JavaScript a constant (ES6 syntax) that is assigned that div.
 Next, we make another div with JavaScript, give it the text "Hello World", and give it a class name of "container."
 We then nest the new div inside the div with the "root" id.

 The following code achieves the same thing in React: